ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 END
 ```

-This script will create a saved procedure called "score_for_matching_batch".
+This script will create a saved procedure called "score\_for\_matching\_batch".

 ## Concurrent Scoring

 We created a PowerShell script to use the Invoke-SqlCmd cmdlet to execute multiple concurrent scoring tasks.
 Since we have divided 20 CPUs into 4 buckets that each bucket contains 5 CPUs on the same NUMA node, the maximum concurrent is set to 8.
 In another word, each workload group will need to handle 2 scoring tasks.
 The reason we double the concurrent tasks is that when one task is finishing reading data and start scoring, the other one can start reading data from database.

 The PowerShell code called "***experiment.ps1***" can be found in the "***SQLR***" folder as well.
-And hereafter we are showing the code how to initiate the scoring tasks in parallel with a specific application name:
+And hereafter we are showing the code how to initiate the scoring tasks in parallel with a specific application name. **Please note that you will need to update the _vServerName_ variable (it's been named 'SQLRTUTORIAL' here) accordingly to run the script on your machine**.
+The script will also use the previous trained model *_rxBTrees_*.
+So if you have changed your model name, please change it here as well.

 ```bash
 $count = 1